 Can CleanMyMac 3 speed up my Mac?

-If your Mac is slow because the hardware is outdated, then adding RAM or replacing the hard drive with an SSD (solid state drive) is the most effective solution to speed it up.
+If your Mac is slow because the machine shows its age and the hardware is outdated, then adding extra RAM or replacing the hard drive with an SSD (solid-state drive) is the most effective solution to increase performance.

-How to get CleanMyMac activation number (keygen)?
+How to get CleanMyMac 3 activation number?

-Is CleanMyMac compatible with OS X El Capitan & Sierra?
+Yes, MacPaw claims it’s fully compatible with OS X 10.11 El Capitan or later.